Surabhi-1996/text_generation/README.md

 # Text Generation using LSTM

+## Moby-Dick is a novel by American writer Harman Melville.We have used Moby-Dick Chapter-4 dataset.

-## We have used Moby-Dick Chapter-4 dataset and using LSTM and Embedding layers for text generation.
+We are using Keras,spacy,LSTM and Embedding layers in this project.